dosadczuk/dom-router/README.md

 ### `data-router-sitemap-ignore`

-Marks a page to excluded from sitemap.
+Marks a page to be excluded from sitemap.
 It works only with `data-router-page` directive.

 ```html
 <!-- exclude page from sitemap -->